sirfonzie/INF2004_LAB2/README.md

 ## **INTRODUCTION**

 In this lab, our primary focus will be on the General Purpose Input/Output (GPIO) capabilities of the Raspberry Pi Pico.
 GPIO allows us to interact with various external components, such as LEDs, buttons, and sensors, by setting pins as __inputs__ or __outputs__ to read or write values to them.
 It's the foundational building block for many microcontroller-based projects.
-We touch upon Direct Register Access to appreciate its role in the granular control of Pico's hardware, allowing us to work with specific storage locations within the microcontroller.
-We will then delve into Serial Communication, an essential communication protocol that aids in the seamless transfer of data between the Pico and external devices.
-With these topics, we'll embark on a hands-on exploration to deepen our understanding of the Pico C SDK's capabilities.
+We will delve into Serial Communication, an essential communication protocol that aids in the seamless transfer of data between Picos.
+With these topics, we'll embark on a hands-on exploration to deepen our understanding of the Pico C SDK's capabilities including creating your own project from blank.
 Let's begin our journey!

 ## **DEFINES, MACROS and IN-LINE FUNCTIONS**